HuChangHao2002/My-portfolio/README.md

-Here's a revised and customized README for your Angular portfolio project:

----

 # MyPortfolio

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3 and showcases my portfolio, including my projects, skills, and professional experiences.